Interview with James Ferguson Latimer

 BW: So you were quite lucky that you never got properly bounced by fighters.

 JFL: Yeah.
 I could see fighters.
 Not, most, most of the, it was mostly night flying.
 We did go on to daylight flying again when the invasion took place with the Yanks invading the French coast to get the, to make a start on getting the Germans out.
-And we did a lot of, we used to go low flying over the, over the Channel but then zoom up and bomb the German army.
+And we did a lot of, we used to go low flying over the, over the Channel and then zoom up and bomb the German army.
 It was all daylight because the Yanks, the Yanks and the Canadians and the British were all on their way over the English Channel to get rid of the Germans.
 They suffered.
 They suffered a lot of damage then too.
 Our job was to bomb the German guns.
 The big guns up on the cliffs which is what we did.

 BW: And when you were low flying over France on the way in to the target during the daylight.
 Do you recall much of what you could see?
 Whether there were any vehicles or movements on the ground or anything like that?